 In addition to hay, it is important to give your rabbits some fresh vegetables to chew on as well.
 Giving your rabbits things to chew on is essential for proper teeth and gum health.
 Some of the best vegetables to give rabbits are dark lettuces, carrot tops, bok choy, and celery.
 Not all rabbits will enjoy all of these vegetables, start with a small amount, and see how they do.

-Lastly, it is imperative that you also provide your rabbit with plenty of water in a day.
+Lastly, it is imperative that you also provide your rabbit with plenty of water every day.

 How Much Do Rabbits Eat?
-How Much & How Often?
+How Much and How Often?

 Rabbits will graze continuously throughout the day.
 It is essential to make sure that your rabbit has access to both hay and vegetables at all times so that they can continually chew and eat.
 If a rabbit has nothing to eat for an entire day, it could be detrimental to their health.

 As far as pellet food is concerned, if your rabbit is less than ten pounds, they need about a ¼ cup of food a day.
-Rabbits over ten pounds should need even less as they should be eating hay and vegetables as their primary source of food.
+Rabbits over 10 pounds should need even less as they should be eating hay and vegetables as their primary source of food.
 Read the instructions on the food packaging to make sure you are giving your rabbit the proper amount of food each day.
-Do not feel the need to overdo it with pellet food; remember it is important but not the primary source.
+Do not feel the need to overdo it with pellet food; it is important but not the primary source.

 How Long Will Rabbit Food Last?